Date Thesis Awarded

 The following paper details an analysis of archaeological materials recovered from a Native site in Tidewater Virginia.
 The project builds on and contributes to an ongoing effort to investigate the historical ecology of Virginia Algonquian communities who dwelled at Kiskiak, a town located along the York River that was once a political center in the Powhatan chiefdom.
 The primary goals of this research are twofold: to develop a tool for constructing chronology for the Kiskiak locale and to use this method as the basis for examining the interplay between settlement intensity and changing environmental conditions during the Woodland Period.

 Richmond, Leanna Grace, "Merging Social and Natural Histories at Kiskiak: A Historical Ecology Study" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 973.